 Fabric: Linen feature base cloth and cotton lining.

-Color: The base cloth color is black and the ink is white.
+Color: The base cloth color is ‘chops’ a warm brown and the ink is teal.
+The lining is brown.

 W: 11.5 cm (4.5 inches)

 - Central insert for 2 visual ID cards

 - 6 slip-in card pockets